Major Nelson: How’d you get in that crazy bottle, anyway?

 That is the Steve Nash who was gift-wrapped to Mike D’Antoni by Mark Cuban’s extraordinary hubris and incompetence.

-Now let me ask you a question: Would anyone even know Mike D’Antoni’s name if Steve Nash hadn’t fallen into his lap?
+Now let me ask you a question: Would anyone even know Mike D’Antoni’s name if a fully formed Steve Nash hadn’t fallen into his lap?

 Still thinking?
 Don’t hurt yourself, it’s a trick question.